-How to become a conservation officer: Jade's story
+How to become an apprentice conservation officer: Jade's story

 Meet Jade, 20, from Cumbria, to find out more about life as an apprentice conservation officer.
 Part of the Bitesize world of work series.